shuzhan2015/Landsat8-download/README.md

 # Landsat8-download
 This python script can automate the work of downloading Landsat 8 data from Google Cloud Storage using Google's gsutil tool and then extract the bz file.
+You can read more about the Google Cloud Storage public datasets project for [Landsat Data][].

 ## Prerequisites
 You need to have the Google Cloud Storage `gsutil` command line tool